observIQ/bindplane-agent/README.md

 # Community

-The observIQ OpenTelemetry Collector is an open source project.
+The observIQ Distro for OpenTelemetry Collector is an open source project.
 If you'd like to contribute, take a look at our [contribution guidelines](/CONTRIBUTING.md) and [developer guide](/docs/development.md).
 We look forward to building with you.

 # How can we help?